I admire the Irish statistics office.

 The net result is that Ireland’s GDP data now tells us something important—even if it isn’t an especially pleasant reality—about today’s global economy.
 The details of the Irish GDP release now serve as a real time road map to the tax strategies of big U.S. multinationals.
 I am sure European companies also seek to reduce their corporate tax burden, but perhaps they aren’t quite as obvious about it.
 The net result spills over into the overall euro area GDP data in some fairly obvious ways.

 Let me step back a bit.

 Back in the good old days, there was a common tax avoidance technique called the double Irish.
 The key was to create two Irish companies—one that was a tax resident of Ireland (and paid Ireland’s 12.5 percent corporate tax rate) and one that was legally an Irish company but from the point of view of the Irish tax authorities not an Irish company.
 Google’s second leg was a tax resident of Bermuda.
 Facebook’s second leg was a tax resident of the Caymans.
 Apple refined this strategy to perfection—its old Irish operating company was a tax resident of the United States from the point of view of Irish tax authorities and a tax resident of the Ireland from the point of view of U.S. tax authorities and as a result it was literally a tax resident of nowhere (see the Senate investigative committee report from way back when).
-U.S. companies loved this because offshore profits, under the U.S. tax law at the time, could defer paying U.S. tax on their offshore profits indefinitely (though they in theory owed the U.S. government the full U.S. corporate tax if they ever repatriated their funds).
+Under the U.S. tax law at the time, could defer paying U.S. tax on their offshore profits indefinitely —though they in theory owed the U.S. government the full U.S. corporate tax if they ever repatriated their funds.